CSCfi/csc-user-guide/docs/computing/disk.md

 As mentioned earlier, scratch directory is intended for only processing data.
 Any data that should be preserved for a longer time should be copied to the Allas storage server.
-Instructions for backuping files from Puhti to Allas will appear here, once the Allas storage service becomes available.
+Instructions for back-uping files from Puhti to Allas will appear here, once the Allas storage service becomes available.

 ## Increasing Quotas

 Allas storage server is the preferred service for storing research data at CSC.

-The size of scratch directory can be increased, but only if the analysis task requires that the data is available on the disc environment of Puhti.
+The size of scratch directory can be increased, but only if the analysis task requires that all the data is simultaneously available on the disc environment of Puhti.
 In these cases, send a request to *servicedesk@csc.fi*.
-In the request indicate the project, storage size needed, purpose and duration of the disk extension.
-Note that extended scratch disk quota consume use your CSC Billing unit quota regardless of how much data you actually have in the scratch directory.
+In the request indicate the project, storage size needed, purpose and duration of the scratch quota extension.
+Note that the extended scratch quota consumes your CSC Billing unit quota regardless of how much data you actually have in the scratch directory.
 Further, even after quota is increased, the automatic cleaning process will continue removing idle files the scratch directory.